starlightknown/Cyberon/CONTRIBUTING.md

 - `good first issue` - These issues require minimal familiarity with our codebase.
 Please reserve these for first-time contributors.
 - `help wanted` - These issues are open to any contributors.
 - `staff only` - These issues are locked to project members/collaborators.
 Pull requests on these issues will not be accepted from outside contributors.

-Now you can open the pull request!
-You should see a quick option to do so appear at the top of your repository on GitHub.
-Click the "Pull Request" button to have GitHub automatically set up the pull request.

-First, change the title of the pull request to match your branch name (following the conventions above!).
-Then, follow the instructions in the preset Pull Request template (make sure to complete any steps listed!).

-Congratulations!
-You've submitted your first pull request!
-We will review it as quickly as possible, so keep an eye out for approvals (or requested changes).

 ## Other Contributions